niek265/BO2-No-Box-Limits/README.md

 # BO2-No-Box-Limits

 This modification disables map specific and game specific weapon limits. \
-There are a couple of versions I made so you can pick witch one fits best.
+There are a couple of versions I made so you can pick which one fits best.

 ## Installation
 Compile one of the files as ```_zm_magicbox.gsc``` and place it in ```\t6r\data\maps\mp\zombies```.